wacko/theguidetocuba/setting_the_road/loading_the_application.md

 REDIS_URL = ENV.fetch("REDIS_URL")
 ```

-Because these are sensitive configurations, we use environment variables
-instead of putting them directly into the code.
-To load these values into
-our environment, we read them from the *.env* file when starting the
+To load these values into our environment, we read them from the *.env*
-server.
-Then, we use the `ENV` object to access them.
-The `fetch` method
+file when starting the server.
+Then, we use the `ENV` object to access
-will raise an error if a configuration is not present.
+them.
+The `fetch` method will raise an error if a configuration is not
+present.

 The next part is where we connect Cuba with its friends.
 We'll have a
 closer look later.